mxrcode/StockWidget/README.md

 *An icon should appear in the tray by clicking on which a menu for interacting with the widget will appear.
 There you can configure it and add the program to autorun.*

 **Dependencies:** [vcredist_x64(2015-2022)](https://aka.ms/vs/17/release/vc_redist.x64.exe) [(x86)](https://aka.ms/vs/17/release/vc_redist.x86.exe)

+# License
+This software is released under the LGPL-3.0 License, see LICENSE.